Models of protein production along the cell cycle: an investigation of possible sources of noise: Introduction

-By comparing the behavior of the CV with the one associated with a classical two-stage model of the gene expression proposed in \cite{rigney_stochastic_1977,berg_model_1978} and reviewed in \cite{paulsson_models_2005} (see below), they show that the behavior of the messengers variability with respect to their abundance resembles the one expected on the basis of the two-stage model.
+By comparing the behavior of the CV with that associated with the classic two-stage model of gene expression proposed in \cite{rigney_stochastic_1977,berg_model_1978} and reviewed in \cite{paulsson_models_2005} (see below), Taniguchi et al. show that the behavior of the messengers' variability with respect to their abundances resembles the one expected on the basis of the two-stage model.
 For protein variability, they identify two regimes of protein variability depending on the average protein concentration.
-For low expressed proteins, the protein CV is shown to be inversely proportional to the average production, in accordance with the one expected with the two-stage model (as it it shown in \cite{taniguchi_quantifying_2010}).
-By contrast, for highly produced proteins, the CV becomes independent of the average protein production and the quantified variability is then significantly larger than the one expected on the basis of the two-stage model.
-This effect does not seem specific to the type of protein as all the highly expressed proteins are similarly impacted; therefore a possible gene-specific phenomenon (such as the variability induced by the regulation of the gene) seems unlikely to explain the additional noise observed.
-Therefore authors then proposed in their study cell-scale phenomenons as possible explanations for this shift, in particular the fluctuations in the availability of RNA-polymerases and ribosomes in the production of different proteins.
-But other cell-scale mechanisms can also contribute significantly to the protein variability as for example the partitioning at division where each compounds (mRNA or protein) can go either to the two daughter cells \citep{huh_non-genetic_2011,huh_random_2011,swain_intrinsic_2002}, the gene replication where the transcription rate is doubled at some point in the cell cycle \citep{swain_intrinsic_2002}.
-Finally, some assumptions considered in the two-stage model are questionable when it is applied in the context of Taniguchi~et~al. as for example the fact that a death process acting on the proteins models the dilution effect due to the cell volume growth (see \cite{fromion_stochastic_2013}).
+For infrequently expressed proteins, the protein CV is shown to be inversely proportional to the average concentration, in accordance with the one expected with the two-stage model (as it is shown in \cite{taniguchi_quantifying_2010}).
+By contrast, for highly produced proteins, the CV becomes independent of the average protein concentration and the quantified variability is then significantly larger than the one expected on the basis of the two-stage model.
+This effect does not seem specific to the type of protein, as all the highly expressed proteins are similarly impacted; therefore, a possible gene-specific phenomenon (such as the variability induced by the regulation of the gene) seems unlikely to explain the additional noise observed.
+After having ruled out several possibilities, the authors then proposed in their study cell-scale phenomena as possible explanations for this shift, in particular the fluctuations in the availability of RNA-polymerases and ribosomes in the production of different proteins.
+But other cell-scale mechanisms can also contribute significantly to protein variability, for example the partitioning that occurs at division, in which each compound (mRNA or protein) goes to either of the two daughter cells \citep{huh_non-genetic_2011,huh_random_2011,swain_intrinsic_2002}, or the gene replication event in which the transcription rate is doubled at some point in the cell cycle \citep{swain_intrinsic_2002}.
+Finally, some assumptions considered in the two-stage model are questionable when applied in the context of Taniguchi~et~al., for example the fact that a death process acting on the proteins models the dilution effect due to cell volume growth (see \cite{fromion_stochastic_2013}).